aztek/scala-workflow/Readme.md

 What is workflow?
 -----------------
-The goal of `scala-workflow` is to provide boilerplate-free syntax for computations with effects, encoded with monads and applicative functors.
-_Workflow_ abstracts the concept of effectful value.
+The goal of `scala-workflow` is to provide boilerplate-free syntax for computations with effects, encoded with monads and idioms. _Workflow_ abstracts the concept of computation in effectful context.

-Workflow instances provide methods, that are used for desugaring code in correspondent computational contexts.
-The more methods an instance has, the more powerful it is (in the same sense as monads are more powerful than applicatives and those are more powerful than functors), and the richer language features they can be applied to.
+Instances of `Workflow` trait provide methods, that are used for desugaring code in correspondent effectful contexts.
+The more methods an instance has, the more powerful it is (in the same sense as monads are more powerful than idioms and those are more powerful than functors), and the richer language features they can be applied to.

 The ultimate goal is to support the whole set of Scala language features.
 For now, however, only literals, function applications and `val` definitions are supported.
-Still, `scala-workflow` is actively developed and you can expect new features soon.
+But development of the project is still in progress and you are very welcome to contribute.

 Hierarchy of workflows
 ----------------------